Normal market size

 It is obviously impossible for market makers to offer quotes that would be firm up to an unlimited size.
 For a quote driven system to provide the liquidity it should, investors should be able to rely on market makers to take reasonably ordinary (i.e. not unusually large) quantities of a security at the quoted price.

-When trading more than the normal market size in a security through a quote driven trading system, the mechanism changes.
+When trading more than the exchange market size in a security through a quote driven trading system, the mechanism changes.
 For most trades, the broker will contract a market maker (or market makers) in order to ask for a quote that is good for the larger quantity.
 If the quantity is only a little more than the normal market size, the price may not change, but market makers are likely to offer worse prices as the deal size gets bigger.

 As the size of the number of securities being bought or sold gets larger it becomes harder to get a good price.
 Very large blocks may be sold over a period of time rather than in one go, or by finding buyers or sellers outside the trading system.